Early Childhood Policy Consultant Career: Job and Salary Information

 Most employers who hire early childhood policy consultants expect them to have an advanced degree (master’s or doctorate) in a field related to education or public policy.
 Salaries for early childhood policy consultants vary by location, employer and education level.
 Here’s a range of income estimates for early childhood policy consultants:

-As an early childhood policy consultant, you’ll work with non-profit organizations and governments at the local, state and federal levels to develop regulations, policies, funding mechanisms and legislation for early childhood care and education.
-You will analyze and research education and child care systems to determine whether legal and institutional guidelines are effectively serving children from infancy to age 5.
-You’ll also review policies and strategic approaches to identify opportunities for innovation.
+Early childhood policy consultants work with nonprofit organizations and governments at the local, state, and federal levels.
+Conducting both qualitative and quantitative analyses, they develop regulations, policies, funding mechanisms, and legislation for early childhood care and education.
+They analyze and research education and child care systems to determine whether legal and institutional guidelines are effectively serving children from infancy to age five, as well as identify opportunities for innovation.

 Who makes a good early childhood policy consultant?